texastribune/data-visuals-guides/kit-setup.md

 The spreadsheet will be converted into a json file called `data.json` and put into your `data` directory inside your graphic.

+#### Nunjucks

+Now we're going to get the data from that json file onto the page by recreating the table in [this project](https://github.com/texastribune/newsapps-dailies/blob/master/graphic-census-data-table-2019-04/app/index.html).
+We're using [Nunjucks](https://mozilla.github.io/nunjucks/) as our templating language to make it happen.

-Then go into your `app/index.html` file and the following:
+First you'll go into your `app/index.html` file and add the following near the top of the page (but under `base.html`):

 ```html
 {% set context = data.data %}
 ```

-This will put the json data into a variable called `context`.
+This will put the json data you downloaded into a variable called `context`.

 And then put this inside the `<div class="app">` tag: